wp-plugins/youtube-channel/readme.txt

 * Option to hide video controls
 * Option to hide video info
 * Option to show video title on top of the video
+* Option to show video description below vide (experimental)
+* Option to hide annotations from video
+* Option to use light controls theme
 * Set custom text for link to channel
 * Option to show link to channel
 * Option to open channel in new tab/window
 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
-* Translated to Serbian and Spanish
+* Translated to Serbian and Spanish (English by default)

+= Styling =
+You can use `style.css` from theme to style `YouTube Video` widget content.

+* `.youtube_channel` - widget wrapper class
+* `.ytc_title` - class of video title abowe thumbnail/video object
+* `.ytc_video_container` - class of container for single item
+* `.ytc_video_1`, `.ytc_video_2`, ... - class of container for single item with ordering number of item in widget
+* `.ytc_video_first` - class of first container for single item
+* `.ytc_video_last` - class of last container for single item
+* `.ytc_video_mid` - class of all other containers for single item
+* `.ytc_description` - class for video description text
+* `.ytc_link` - class of container for link to channel

+= Issues =
+Controls light theme and hidden annotations does not work for chromeless object.
+Video description for videos from playlist does nt work.

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.
 Code improvements and textdomain adds done by [dimadin](http://wordpress.org/extend/plugins/profile/dimadin).
+[Federico Bozo](http://corchoweb.com/) reminded me to fix z-index problem

 == Installation ==

-= Manual =
+You can use the built in installer and upgrader, or you can install the plugin manually.

-1. Upload the entire `youtube-channel` folder to the `/wp-content/plugins/` directory.
+1. You can either use the automatic plugin installer or your FTP program to upload unziped `youtube-channel` directory to your `wp-content/plugins` directory.
-1. Activate the plugin through the `Plugins` menu in WordPress.
-1. Insert new widget on `Appearance` → `Widgets`.
-1. Set YouTube channel in proper widget field.

-= Automatic =
-1. Go to `Plugins` → `Add New` and search for `youtube-channel`.
-1. Click on `Install Now` link bellow `YouTube Channel` search result and aswer `Yes` on popup question.
-1. If you need enter FTP parameters for your host and click on `Proceed`.
-1. Activate the plugin through the `Plugins` menu in WordPress.
+2. Activate the plugin through the `Plugins` menu in WordPress
-1. Insert new widget on `Appearance` → `Widgets`.
-1. Set YouTube channel in proper widget field.
+3. Add YouTube Channel widget to your sidebar
+4. Set channel name and save changes

+If you have to upgrade manually simply repeat the installation steps and re-enable the plugin.

 == TODO ==

+* Add option to open video for thumbnail image in lightbox
+* Improve autoplay option to start playing only first video item
 * Add option to show favorite videos
-* Enable translations
-* Option to force display of HD video (useless for small sized video?)
-* Add option to show more than one (and how much) latest videos

 == Frequently Asked Questions ==